minimal-manifest-twrp/platform_manifest_twrp_aosp/README.md

 ### Special Notes for this branch
 - Device makefile in the device tree and dependencies file should use the "twrp" prefix.
-- Currently, decryption on 12.1 is a work in progress (WIP).
-Decryption is only fully functional (i.e. works with password/PIN/pattern) on legacy Pixel devices that use weaver but do not use wrappedkey.
-On other devices, decryption will only work if no password/PIN/pattern is set in Android.
 - FDE decryption is not presently supported in this branch.